 At this stage, there is no difference.
 This should not be surprising as we called the exact same function twice.
-The difference between the two comes from the action of the spin operators qutip.operators.sigmax, qutip.operators.sigmay, qutip.operators.sigmap, and qutip.operators.sigmam on these two-level states.
+The difference between the two comes from the action of the spin operators qutip.sigmax, qutip.sigmay, qutip.sigmaz, qutip.sigmap, and qutip.sigmam on these two-level states.
 For example, if vac corresponds to the vacuum state of a harmonic oscillator, then, as we have already seen, we can use the raising operator to get the $|1\rangle$ state: